 Fe y Justicia Worker Center, working closely with the National Council of Occupational Safety and Heath (NCOSH), brought in 40 different trainers to educate workers on the risks they’d encounter, eventually training more than 1,700 immigrants in their rights as workers during the cleanup.
 They put pressure on Houston to enact laws to protect immigrant workers from fly-by-night contractors.

 For the first time, a municipality in Texas prosecuted and jailed developers for putting workers in unsafe conditions and withholding their wages when they complained.
+It is imperative that developers follow the necessary compliances and ensure workplace safety by ensuring that roof anchor points are installed (if workers will be working at heights) or other essential safety systems, and hire professionals if necessary, to ensure a safe working environment.

 Now, Acuña Arreaza, who is helping to lead the nonprofit NCOSH’s response to COVID-19, is calling on the government to slow down the process of reopening businesses closed for the pandemic, so that organizers have time to build the power required to protect workers.

 “There are a lot of parallels with how we need to respond to COVID-19,” says Acuña Arreaza.
 “People have a lot of anxiety and want things to return to normal, but by slowing things down, we can build real power for workers.”
+People may find it difficult to slow down at times, especially in the midst of a pandemic.
+This is why some of them turn to CBD products, such as oils or edibles from Serenity Store or elsewhere to help them relax and calm down.

 Already, some unions like the UAW are putting the brakes on the auto industry’s plans to reopen quickly.
 Twenty-three UAW members have already died of COVID, and the union wants time to put protections in place, lest more workers’ lives be at risk.